hsaghir/hsaghir.github.io/src/content/posts/2015-11-23-job-no-experience-lessons-copywriters.md

 cover: "/images/job/job-no-experience-copywriters.jpg"
 ---

+**The short version.** A job application is a sales letter with one reader.
+Copywriters have a century of craft for writing sales letters that convert, and most of it transfers: know the target audience, name the problem they actually have, show how you remove it, and close with a clear next step.
+This post walks those four moves.

 I have been blogging about the [qualifications](https://hsaghir.github.io/ten-phd-skills/) of advanced degree holders and how they should be approaching a [job search](https://hsaghir.github.io/how-to-get-job-in-7-steps).
 However, job rejection is commonplace and it can be a very [frustrating](https://jobs.theguardian.com/article/didn-t-get-the-job-how-to-survive-rejection/) experience.
 We seem to be doing all the right things.
 We choose the job we want.
 We create a list of companies we want to work for.
 We tailor our resumes to each job opening.
 We network online and offline, but still no results.
 So, what is the problem?